bsung1/fetch_case_bsung/README.md

   We need to create a new **items** table to:
   1. Explode the line items so they can be properly structured.
   2. Bridge the receipt table to the brands table using the barcode (unconclusive).
 - **Unstructured items table**: The items table derived from `rewardsReceiptItemList` is very unstructured.
 There are a lot of columns with less than a 1% non-null rate.
 I decided to drop anything with a 10% non-null rate.
+This code is inefficient and getting business context as to which columns are relevant can greatly enhance the performance, and reduce complexity.
 - **Null prices and quantities**: Some prices and item quantities are null, which leads to inaccurate spend calculations.
 - **Discrepancy between `totalSpent` and item spend**: We need to check the `totalSpent` field from receipts against the sum of spend for the items.
 There is a 64% MAPE, which implies that an assumption I made is wrong.
 However, this could also be due to other reasons, like missing prices for items, or OCR issues.
-- **Large receipts and suspicious data**: Some receipts are showing totals of $20k+ (when summing the spend for items) and over 600 quantities.
-These users must either be "Pro" users, committing fraud, or an error with the data system.
+- **Large receipts and suspicious data**: There are a few users that have submitted a significant amount of reciepts in a short timeframe.
+The top user submitted 50 receipts, averaging $2 a receipt - feels like someone trying to collect points.
+Some receipts are showing totals of $20k+ (when summing the spend for items) and over 600 quantities.
+These users must either be "Pro" users, committing fraud, or an error with the data collections system.

 ### Top-Down approach
 For the top-down analysis, I looked at the results of the ER diagram and reviewed the output of the queries: